The Science of Writing

 Our four one-semester grammar courses act as valuable supplements to our writing courses.

 Grammar I is a survey of essential grammar concepts and skills for students who do not have a solid grasp of basic grammar.
-This course helps students learn writing with consistent verb tense, correct subject/verb agreement, and how to use modifiers.

-Grammar III introduces more complex sentence styles, dependent clauses, and combining phrases and clauses effectively.
+Grammar III introduces more complex sentence styles.

-Grammar, like practicing musical scales, requires repetition and exercise; the goal is to give the student such clear understanding of English principles that he or she never has to stop and think about whether a construction is correct or not.
+Grammar, like practicing musical scales, requires repetition and exercise; the goal is to give the student such a clear understanding of English principles that he or she never has to stop and think about whether a construction is correct or not.
 Students can only write fluently once they understand grammar.
 Students will only reach maturity and effectiveness as writers when the grammatical principles of English prose have become second nature to them.

 Our grammar courses are designed to be repeated.
 Students who repeat these courses will review the same definitions and examples, but will be given new exercises and assignments upon which to build their grammar skills.